harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   When using stage templates in pipelines there was a case where the access check for the environment was skipped and users still need to have access to all the connectors/secrets used in the service and the infrastructure.

   Now, Harness does not check nested permissions for templates.
-For example, if a template has a connector/service/environment inside it, Harness won’t check for their nested access permissions during pre-execution validation.
+For example, if a template has a connector/service/environment inside it, Harness won't check for their nested access permissions during pre-execution validation.
 Instead, we rely on individual steps to do the RBAC during actual execution.

 - An empty trigger name is not disabling the **Continue** button.
 (CDS-49631)